ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - Unlimited, just leave food out in house
 - Only needs to eat once a day
     - So if I am outside with her I just feed her at home
+- Kiran has a strong stomache, so anydogfood really works
+- I do not give her wet food, unnecessary tbh
+- She really likes finding/eating the food scraps on the ground :(
+- She will eat goose poop (only goose poop)
+    - avoid walking or letting her eat geese poop
+    - a lot of geese poop at lake union waterfront in SLU

+## Hikes

+- I put her off leash on hikes
+- Great recall, never runs too far away
+- technically she should be on leash based on state laws, but who gives a fuck?
+- she will run in front/behind and into the trees, but always comes back

 ## Water